baycom/node-red-contrib-emberplus/README.md

 - plain: msg.payload contains the plain value from the Ember+ object
 - contents: msg.payload.contents contains the contents Ember+ object from the underlying node-emberplus client
-- full: msg.payload.full contains the full Ember+ object from the underlying node-emberplus (including the device path)
+- full: msg.payload.full contains the full Ember+ object from the underlying node-emberplus (including the device path) If needed the inital state may be sent by clicking a corresponding checkbox.

 ## To Be Done